lgarron/browser-security-reading-list/README.md

 ## Origin

-The "origin" is a (scheme, host, tuple), e.g. (https, www.google.com, 443).
+The "origin" is a `(scheme, host, port)` tuple, e.g. `(https, www.google.com, 443)`.
 It is the most important concept for site isolation on the web.

 - [RFC 6454](https://tools.ietf.org/html/rfc6454): The Origin Concept (Adam Barth, 2011)
 - [Same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) at Wikipedia